-In January 2023, the Company received a notification from the Ministry of Environmental Protection about its intention to impose a penalty of approximately \$0.6 million for an alleged breach of the Clean Air Law during the years 2019-2020.
-The Company intends to seek a reduction in the amount of the penalty in accordance with provisions of the Clean Air Law.
+In January 2023, the Company received a notification from the Ministry that it intends to impose a penalty of approximately \$0.6 million for an alleged breach of the Clean Air Law during the years 2019-2020.
+The Company paid this penalty.